The Art of Eye Maintenance

 Beauty: How to keep our eyes bright and beautiful

 In the end, we have a choice when it comes to the products we use to enhance our eyes.
-Either we learn about the ingredients that are linked to detrimental effects to our health (and slavishly read every single ingredient list we come across), or we buy natural and organic eye products.
+Either we learn about the ingredients that are linked to detrimental effects (and slavishly read every single ingredient list we come across), or we buy natural and organic eye products instead.

 The second option is undoubtedly easier (and the one we recommend!), especially since a number of great organic face and eye creams are now on the market, as well as an increasing number of natural makeup products for our eyes.